paulbeduosei/EXPLORING-NYC-PUBLIC-SCHOOL-TEST-RESULT-SCORES-USING-PYTHON/README.md

 # EXPLORING-NYC-PUBLIC-SCHOOL-TEST-RESULT-SCORES-USING-PYTHON
-I examined average reading, math, and writing scores, compared performance across schools, and answered three core analytical questions related to citywide SAT outcomes.
-The analysis highlights how data can support education policy, school improvement, and informed decision-making for students and parents.
+Finished a data analysis project exploring SAT performance across New York City public high schools 📊📝

+Using the schools.csv dataset, I analyzed reading, math, and writing scores (each out of 800) to uncover patterns in school performance and answer key questions relevant to policymakers, educators, and families.

+Projects like this remind me how impactful data can be in shaping educational decisions and helping communities better understand student outcomes.